MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-124-8a-Business-DevelopmentSmall-Disadvantaged-Business-Status-Determinations/subpart-A-8a-Business-Development/subjectgroup-ECFR4ef1291a4a984ab-Eligibility-Requirements-Participation-8span-classstandardaspan-Business-Development-Program/section-124.106.md

 (4) Business relationships exist with non-disadvantaged individuals or entities which cause such dependence that the applicant or Participant cannot exercise independent business judgment without great economic risk.

+(h) *Exception for extraordinary circumstances.* SBA will not find that a lack of control exists where a socially and economically disadvantaged individual does not have the unilateral power and authority to make decisions regarding the following extraordinary circumstances:

+(1) Adding a new equity stakeholder or increasing the investment amount of an equity stakeholder;

+(2) Dissolution of the company;

+(3) Sale of the company or all assets of the company;

+(4) The merger of the company;

+(5) The company declaring bankruptcy;

+(6) Amendment of the company's corporate governance documents to remove the shareholder's authority to block any of paragraphs (h)(1) through (5) of this section;

+(7) Any other extraordinary action that is crafted solely to protect the investment of the minority shareholders, and not to impede the majority's ability to control the concern's operations or to conduct the concern's business as it chooses.

-(h) Notwithstanding the provisions of this section requiring a disadvantaged owner to control the daily business operations and long-term strategic planning of an 8(a) BD Participant, where a disadvantaged individual upon whom eligibility is based is a reserve component member in the United States military who has been called to active duty, the Participant may elect to designate one or more individuals to control the Participant on behalf of the disadvantaged individual during the active duty call-up period.
+(i) Notwithstanding the provisions of this section requiring a disadvantaged owner to control the daily business operations and long-term strategic planning of an 8(a) BD Participant, where a disadvantaged individual upon whom eligibility is based is a reserve component member in the United States military who has been called to active duty, the Participant may elect to designate one or more individuals to control the Participant on behalf of the disadvantaged individual during the active duty call-up period.
 If such an election is made, the Participant will continue to be treated as an eligible 8(a) Participant and no additional time will be added to its program term.
 Alternatively, the Participant may elect to suspend its 8(a) BD participation during the active duty call-up period pursuant to §§ 124.305(h)(1)(ii) and 124.305(h)(4).

 [63 FR 35739, June 30, 1998, as amended at 74 FR 45753, Sept.
 4, 2009; 76 FR 8255, Feb.
 11, 2011; 81 FR 48580, July 25, 2016; 89 FR 96092, Dec.
-4, 2024]
+4, 2024; 89 FR 102488, Dec.
+17, 2024]